raphlinus/raphlinus.github.io/_posts/2018-12-28-bezier-arclength.markdown

 Again, the tricky part is the error metric.
 The error metric for a quadratic Bézier is based on the norm of the second derivative.
 For a quadratic, the second derivative is constant, so it's easy to write expressions in terms of it.
 For a cubic, the second derivative is linear in $t$, so we want to somehow capture the fact that it varies across the parameter space.

 Unlike quadratics, it's hard to visualize the space of all possible cubics; it's a four-parameter space, and my ability to visualize fields in four dimensions is limited.
 Thus, instead of 2d maps I mostly used randomly generated cubics, and scatterplots of whatever I wanted to measure from those.
-Cubics are also trickier, it's not going to be easy to get as tight in the error bounds.
+Cubics are also trickier, it's not going to be easy to get error bounds as tight.

 After some experimentation, mostly iterating on those scatter plots and trying things that either improved the tightness of the error bound or made it worse, I found that working with the *integral* of the second derivative norm was both tractable and gave a decent error bound.